System Settings

 Backup and Restore

-In this tab, you can backup, restore, or reset the gateway's settings to ensure configuration management and recovery.
+This tab enables backup, restore, or reset of the gateway settings to ensure configuration management and recovery.

 Backup Configuration

-This function enables you to create a backup of the gateway's current configuration, allowing for easy restoration when needed.
-For enhanced security, you can encrypt the backup file with a password.
+Creating a backup of the current gateway configuration allows restoration when necessary.
+For added security, the backup file can be encrypted with a password.

 - (Optional) Enable Backup Encryption: